Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 You choose your country, flip the switch, and that’s it.
 Connection is fast and easy.

-If for any reason you need to change the server, just drop down the countries menu and pick your preferred place.
+If you need to change the server, just drop down the countries menu and pick your preferred place.
 You don’t have to disconnect the current server first.
-You can just choose the new server and Goose VPN will jump over.
+You can just choose the new server, and Goose VPN will jump over.

 Just remember to enable the Kill Switch in the settings first, so your real IP address is not temporarily revealed while changing servers.